FEMA Public Notice - Notice of Availability of the Draft Statewide Programmatic Environmental Assessment (DSPEA)

 FEDERAL BEACH NOURISHMENT UPDATE :

-USACE, N. Topsail Beach and Town Staff meet April 14th via WebEx to gain a status update on the federal storm mitigation project.
-USACE has had some shifts in the developed and un-developed properties, the net changes total three properties.
-Parking and Access standard submitted to USACE will be included int eh PPA.
+The Town has received the Letter Report and the PPA for final review and execution, along with N. Topsail Beach and the South Atlantic Division.
+Staff is awaiting shoreline length data, of which, the USACE used to determine developed and un-developed properties.
+After the June 1st meeting staff will be ready to move forward with the Mayor’s execution of the PPA.
+N. Topsail Beach met on Thursday, July 1st and voted not to move forward with the USACE project.
+At this time Surf City is working with USACE to determine the next steps in moving forward with the Surf City portion of the storm mitigation project, USACE is gathering details and timelines, as soon as staff has this data a public media release will occur.
 USACE has been working with US Fish & Wildlife to widen the environmental windows.
 BOEM has requested a list of specific activities related to the BOEM leases.
 Once Fish and Wildlife receive public comment then BOEM can issue a permit for using sand sources outside of the 3-mile limit.
 Widening the environmental windows would allow contractors to dredge/place sand for a longer period of time, it will also cut down on timing and cost.
 Currently, regulations do not allow for dredging/sand placement from the middle of April to the middle of November of each calendar year.
 For Surf City, we are looking at an 18-month dredge timeframe with a 24-month contract.
-Surf City’s contract will overlap with NTB for an estimated one-year timeframe or total project timeframe of 36-months.
 Contract one will be for the Surf City portion of the project will begin at the Surf City Topsail Beach town line and run north estimating 6 million cubic yards of material.
 USACE’s data shows enough material to begin the Surf City portion of the project without the BOEM leases.
 After initial construction the contract will be amended to include areas to include BOEM leases available.
-The USACE expects to go out for bids in August with an expected bid opening date of September 17th.
-This would allow for a contract award in October 2021 with an expected start time of December 2021.

 The federal project is estimated to add an additional 12 million cubic yards of sand to the beach, build a new dune that is projected to be 25’ wide and 14’ high and widen the beach with a 6’ high and 300’ wide berm.
 Oceanfront citizens should have already turned in the perpetual easements.
 If you have not received your oceanfront easement please contact email@example.com or 910-328-4131x106.
 This is NOT the same easement that was previously signed in 2019.
 This is a new easement required by USACE for the new beach nourishment project.